DavidMDev/SpringBoot-Angular2/README.md

 ## User authentication

-The application uses Cross Site Request Forgery protection using csrf tokens.
+The application uses Cross Site Request Forgery protection using csrf tokens for authentication.

 - Users can obtain a token by doing a Http GET request on `/api/token` with BASIC auth
 - The token must then be placed inside a header called X-XSRF-TOKEN